||National Geographic Glowing Marble Run||SEE IT||

 - Not the highest quality

-This budget-friendly marble run set comes with 120 pieces of marble run blocks and 96 pieces of DIY plastic marbles for building elaborate, continuous setups.
+This budget-friendly set comes with 105 marble run pieces to create elaborate, continuous setups.
 The bright, colorful nature of the pieces will likely do well to keep a little one’s attention.

 Note that the plastic is BPA-free and non-toxic, but because of the price point, the material isn’t the highest quality.
 Hot tip: some users recommend constructing your run on a rubber mat—the dining table can make it less sturdy and tip over.